grg2rsr/TaskControl/README.md

-# - this software is not useable yet -

 # A unified task control program
+Software to manage running "tasks" for in behavioral boxes for rodent/animal training with different tasks, boxes, animals, users, hardware etc., all offering a unified interface that allows to flexibly select the different components of the experiment and simply hitting the run button.
+Takes care of all the communication, data logging and storage.
+Allows for online visualization of the behavior, and bi-directional online communication with the state-machine and its variables that controls the task.

-## the problem:
+## the problems
-A task has a range of different hardware that needs to communicate with each other and each task has a range of different visualizers.

-To make things more complicated:
 + animals can be run in different tasks
++ different tasks can have different hardware
-+ different people can run the same animal
++ different experimentors can run the same animal
-+ a task has specific hardware and visualizers
++ a task can require different visualizers
-+ tasks need to be interactive and can change quickly in the design phase
++ tasks are automatic, but need to be interactively controllable

 A unified system has to:
-+ interactive
++ support bi-directional communication with the hardware to allow for interactivity
 + be able to interface different hardware (=extensible)
-+ be portable

-things that need to be set in `.ini` files:
++ lightweight/portable to easily set up new training boxes

-## the concept
+## concepts
-TaskControl is a top level python program that interacts with a series of Widgets
+TaskControl in itself is a top level python program that interacts with a series of Widgets

-`profiles.ini` is a computer specific file. contains the specification of
-+ paths to all system executables needed to launch the task (pio, bonsai ... )
-+ a list of users
-+ for each user: task folder and animals folder (can of course be shared across users)

-The main settings widget - select animal and task, worry not, hit run. upon run:

-the task has a `task_config.ini` which contains: a section for each hardwareWidget
-[Arudino]
-[Bonsai]
-etc ...
-each section contains hardware relevant info (like com port, workflow path etc)

-Future: a section for each visualizer?
-[Visualization]
-paths to python scripts that visualize incoming data? need to be able to listen to the ports ...
+### TaskControl components
++ Controllers - implement the hardware control and communication
++ OnlineAnalyzer - implements the analysis of the data stream
++ Monitors - visualize output from the controllers

+A TaskControl instance selects Animal, Task, Box, (User)
++ Box - contains all general hardware connection based information (ports, etc.) (each computer is connected to several boxes)
++ Task - contains all task related hardware connections (e.g. pins for the arduino) (each box can run different tasks)
++ Animal - contains all animal history related information (training variables, for the future: pyrat interface)

+## user specifications
+`profiles.ini`
+`task_config.ini`

 ## Detailed description of HardwareWidgets
 ### ArduinoController
 task_config.ini section contains obvious stuff
-+ baud rate
-+ com port

 but also: since arduino runs state machine
 + event_codes_fname.h